-The Florida primary election is on Aug.
-28, but you don’t have to wait until then to cast your vote.
+The 2020 general election is on Nov.
+3, but you don’t have to wait until then to cast your vote!

-The hours for early voting in Pinellas County are Monday through Friday from 10 a.m. to 6 p.m. and Saturday through Sunday from 9 a.m. to 5 p.m.
+The hours for early voting in Pinellas County are daily from 7 a.m. to 7 p.m.

 Make sure to bring a valid picture and signature identification with you when you go vote.
-This can include a Florida drivers license, a Florida identification card, a U.S. passport, a military or student identification card and more.
-A complete list of valid forms of identification can be found here.
+This can include a Florida Driver license, a Florida identification card, a U.S. passport, a military or student identification card and more.
+A complete list of the 12 acceptable forms of identification can be found here.

-We have the answers to more frequently asked questions about voting on our Voter Resources page.
+We have the answers to more frequently asked questions about voting on our FAQ page.